Brad-Hammond/BattleShips/README.md

 ![Win Game Over](assets/images/WinGameOver.png)

-- If they lose and run out of turns, they will be greeted with the belwo ending:
+- If they lose and run out of turns, they will be greeted with the below ending:

 ![Lose Game Over](assets/images/LoseGameOver.png)